awhitney42/YumYumDonut/README.md

 `3 l=39:k=f-int(f/5)*5:d=(2*(int(k/2)-int(k/4)*2)-1)*z*l:b=h*z:ifti>q/7thenend`

-Line 4 contains most of the remainder of the main program loop, with the exception of a few statements at the end of line 6.
+Line 3 contains most of the remainder of the main program loop, with the exception of a few statements at the end of line 6.

-The statements in this line set some essential variables that are used in the sprite movement routine, which will be called in the next iteration of the main loop when line 2 is reached again.
+The statements in this line set some essential variables that are used in the sprite movement routine on line 9, which will be called in the next iteration of the main loop when line 2 is reached again.

-First, a constant **l** is set to 39.
-This contant is used in the sprite movement calculation.
+First, a constant **l** is set to 39 with `l=39`.
+This constant is used in the sprite movement calculation.

 Next the value of **k** is set, which if you recall will be used to perform a sprite movement at the start of line 2 if k equals 1, 2, 3, or 4.
 As you probably can guess, **k** will be one of these four values if the joystick is pressed in the up, down, left, or right directions.
 This is done with `k = f - int(f / 5) * 5` or **f** MODULO 5: